dokku/dokku/docs/advanced-usage/persistent-storage.md

 ## Docker-Options Note

-The storage plugins is compatible with storage mounts created with the docker-options.
+The storage plugin is compatible with storage mounts created with the docker-options.
 The storage plugin will only list mounts from the deploy phase.

+> New as of 0.7.1

+## Application User and Persistent Storage file ownership (buildpack apps only)

+By default, dokku will execute your buildpack application processes as the `herokuishuser` user.
+You may override this by setting the `DOKKU_APP_USER` config variable.

+> NOTE: this user must exist in your herokuish image.

+Additionally, dokku will ensure your storage mounts are owned by either `herokuishuser` or the overridden value you have set in `DOKKU_APP_USER`.